VeronicaLourens/portfolio-1/README.md

 ![Hero image](assets/images/hero.jpg)

-* About Us and Out Missions
+* About Us and Our Missions

 ![About us and our missions](assets/images/midpage.jpg)